zyy17/toml2docs/README.md

 ```

 Then run with the `-t/--template-file` option and the `{{ toml2docs <file> }}` section will be replaced with the generated docs.

+## Metadata in Comments

+You can add some special metadata in the comments to control the output of the field:

+- `+toml2docs:none-default`

+  There is no default value for the field.
+It's useful for the scenario that supports `None` value, for example, `None` in the Rust Option structure.

 ## Development